 II.
-Types of the Health Insurance
+Health Insurance Schemes

-1. Health Insurance (Occupation-based public health insurance)
+1. (Employees') Health Insurance (Occupation-based public health insurance)

 People covered under this type of insurance are employees and their dependents.
 All employed persons are required to join the association, except those who are employed by private firms with less than five employees and self-employed.
 Depending on the occupation and size of employers, there exist several programs as described below.